Guardant Health (NASDAQ:GH) PT Lowered to $165.00

-Guardant Health (NASDAQ:GH – Get Rating) had its price objective dropped by Canaccord Genuity Group from $180.00 to $165.00 in a research note issued to investors on Thursday, Briefing.com reports.
-The brokerage presently has a “buy” rating on the stock.
-Canaccord Genuity Group’s target price would suggest a potential upside of 172.77% from the stock’s previous close.
+Guardant Health (NASDAQ:GH – Get Rating) had its target price decreased by Canaccord Genuity Group from $180.00 to $165.00 in a report released on Thursday morning, The Fly reports.
+Canaccord Genuity Group currently has a buy rating on the stock.

-Several other research analysts have also recently issued reports on the company.
-SVB Leerink cut their target price on Guardant Health from $170.00 to $140.00 and set an “outperform” rating on the stock in a research report on Thursday.
-TheStreet downgraded shares of Guardant Health from a “c-” rating to a “d+” rating in a report on Monday, December 27th.
-Morgan Stanley dropped their price target on shares of Guardant Health from $125.00 to $120.00 and set an “overweight” rating on the stock in a research report on Thursday.
-Stifel Nicolaus reduced their price objective on shares of Guardant Health from $160.00 to $130.00 and set a “buy” rating for the company in a research report on Thursday.
-Finally, BTIG Research reissued a “buy” rating and set a $159.00 target price on shares of Guardant Health in a research report on Friday, November 5th.
-Two research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $138.50.
+GH has been the topic of several other research reports.
+TheStreet cut Guardant Health from a c- rating to a d+ rating in a research report on Monday, December 27th.
+Wells Fargo & Company cut their target price on Guardant Health from $150.00 to $115.00 and set an overweight rating on the stock in a research report on Thursday.
+Morgan Stanley cut their target price on Guardant Health from $125.00 to $120.00 and set an overweight rating on the stock in a research report on Thursday.
+Zacks Investment Research cut Guardant Health from a buy rating to a hold rating in a research report on Thursday, February 17th.
+Finally, BTIG Research reaffirmed a buy rating and set a $159.00 target price on shares of Guardant Health in a research report on Friday, November 5th.
+Two investment analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Buy and an average price target of $138.50.

-In related news, Director Stanley J. Meresman sold 4,934 shares of Guardant Health stock in a transaction dated Monday, January 10th.
-The stock was sold at an average price of $86.08, for a total value of $424,718.72.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Company insiders own 5.80% of the company’s stock.
+In other Guardant Health news, Director Stanley J. Meresman sold 4,934 shares of the business’s stock in a transaction on Friday, December 10th.
+The stock was sold at an average price of $95.59, for a total value of $471,641.06.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Insiders own 5.80% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Confluence Wealth Services Inc. bought a new position in Guardant Health in the 4th quarter worth approximately $29,000.
-Hall Laurie J Trustee purchased a new stake in shares of Guardant Health during the fourth quarter worth $30,000.
-National Bank of Canada FI bought a new position in shares of Guardant Health in the fourth quarter worth $32,000.
-Berman Capital Advisors LLC grew its position in shares of Guardant Health by 996.8% in the third quarter.
-Berman Capital Advisors LLC now owns 340 shares of the company’s stock valued at $42,000 after purchasing an additional 309 shares in the last quarter.
+Large investors have recently added to or reduced their stakes in the stock.
+Confluence Wealth Services Inc. bought a new stake in shares of Guardant Health during the 4th quarter valued at $29,000.
+Hall Laurie J Trustee bought a new stake in shares of Guardant Health during the 4th quarter valued at $30,000.
+National Bank of Canada FI bought a new stake in shares of Guardant Health during the 4th quarter valued at $32,000.
+Berman Capital Advisors LLC raised its stake in shares of Guardant Health by 996.8% during the 3rd quarter.
+Berman Capital Advisors LLC now owns 340 shares of the company’s stock valued at $42,000 after purchasing an additional 309 shares during the period.
 Finally, Daiwa Securities Group Inc. raised its stake in shares of Guardant Health by 74.4% during the 3rd quarter.
 Daiwa Securities Group Inc. now owns 347 shares of the company’s stock valued at $43,000 after purchasing an additional 148 shares during the period.
-90.88% of the stock is currently owned by institutional investors.
+Institutional investors own 90.88% of the company’s stock.

 About Guardant Health (Get Rating)